The Management

 checks?

-decades of research and trial-and-error, there remain only 2 methods that are confirmed and widely accepted to be worthwhile in appraising
+been tried, there remain only 2 methods that are confirmed and widely accepted to be worthwhile in

-confirmation, however, is not much used as an actual appraisal
+Of these 2, reference checking is not much used as an

 and interviews.
-Reference checks are useful for deciding to
+Background confirmation is mainly useful for deciding to

 eliminate someone from consideration or for discovering information